tlswg/tls13-spec/draft-ietf-tls-tls13.md

   indicated by the ServerHello message using the cipher suite and the "negotiated_dl_dhe_groups" {{I-D.gillmor-tls-negotiated-dl-dhe}}
   extension.  [[TODO: incorporate ECDHE if the WG decides to.]]
+  [[OPEN ISSUE: Note that we explicitly do not indicate the group here since that's specified in the ServerHello.
+We could duplicate it here, but that seems more confusing since there is room for mismatch.]]
 {:br }